MyCareCost

 Is MyCareCost useful for health sharing ministry members?

 Absolutely.
 Health share members are essentially self-pay patients who negotiate directly with providers.
 MyCareCost shows you the cash and self-pay prices that hospitals are required to publish, so you can compare options before scheduling care.
-Our negotiation tools (available with Ultra) include call scripts, price challenge letter templates, and fair-price benchmarks based on what other hospitals in your area charge for the same procedure.
+Our negotiation tools (available with Total Care Cost Ultra) include call scripts, price challenge letter templates, and fair-price benchmarks based on what other hospitals in your area charge for the same procedure.
 Many health shares encourage or require members to price-shop before care — MyCareCost makes that easy.
 Learn more about how health share members use MyCareCost.

 Can my health share network partner with MyCareCost?